pengfeng/ask.py/README.md

 # Run the program on command line with -c option
 % python ask.py -c -q "What is an LLM agent?"

+# You can also query your local files under the 'data' directory using the local mode
+% python ask.py -i local -c -q "How does Ask.py work?"

 # we can specify more parameters to control the behavior such as date_restrict and target_site
 % python ask.py --help
 Usage: ask.py [OPTIONS]